Back to Home page

 The St Nicholas Sunday School was first organized in 1950 and continues today with an enrollment of about 25-30 children.
 Sunday School in English is held in the parish annex immediately following the English Divine Liturgy on Sunday mornings from Labor Day through Memorial Day.
 Church School in Russian is held at 9:30 AM on Sundays at the parish annex.
 For more information, please contact the Cathedral office.

 In 1991 St Nicholas Cathedral was honored to have a group of dedicated iconographers arrive from Moscow led by Alexander Moskalionov who wrote icons throughout the Narthex in traditional style.
 Several new icons were created commemorating the arrival of Orthodoxy to America as well as the tragedies in Russia in the early part of the 20th century.
 This project was completed in the fall of 1994.
-A new iconostasis was made to compliment the iconography and was installed in 1995.
+A new iconostasis was made to complement the iconography and was installed in 1995.
 The church is open for tours and visiting for groups of more than 10 upon request.
 For groups of less than 10 we encourage you to visit before or after a regularly scheduled service.